arihanv/ReadSpeak/README.md

+Click the image below to view the Read Speak demo video on Youtube!

+[![Read Speak Demo Video](https://img.youtube.com/vi/GC80bVG4meo/0.jpg)](https://www.youtube.com/watch?v=GC80bVG4meo)

+ReadSpeak is a comprehensive app designed to help users improve their reading and pronunciation skills.
+With its user-friendly interface and advanced features, ReadSpeak is the perfect tool for anyone looking to enhance their language abilities.

 # Running ReadSpeak

-Click the image below to view the Read Speak Demo video on Youtube [![Read Speak Demo Video](https://img.youtube.com/vi/GC80bVG4meo/0.jpg)](https://www.youtube.com/watch?v=GC80bVG4meo)

-ReadSpeak allows kids to read text aloud.
-It is designed to be used by kids who are learning to read.
-It is also designed to be used by kids who are learning English as a second language.

 Run using the following command:
 ```